Penalty against Life at Parliament View Limited

 A British company called Life at Parliament View Limited (LVPL) was ordered to pay a fine of £80,000 (about €90,000).

 The company operates in the field of rental, real estate sales and property management.
-In the course of these activities data should be forwarded to a partner organization.
-For this purpose, the company has used a FTP server.
+In the course of these activities, data should be forwarded to a partner organization.
+For this purpose, the company has used an FTP server.
 The partner organizations were able to retrieve (download) the required data via this.

-Originally, this FTP server had been used to transfer photographs of real estate.
-For the new data transmission the intended use was changed.
-The server was configured with the help of guides from the Microsoft homepage.
+Originally, this FTP server was used to transfer photographs of real estate.
+For the new data transmission, the purpose was changed.
+The server was configured using guides from the Microsoft homepage.
 However, LVPL forgot to disable anonymous authentication.
-Therefore, each user could log on to the server with the user name “anonymous” and no password, and browse the folders.
-Many FTP programs perform this login attempt automatically, which is why the files were de facto unsecured on the Internet.
+Therefore, any user with the username “anonymous” and no password could log in to the server and browse the folders.
+Many FTP programs perform this login attempt automatically, which is why the files were de facto available unsecured on the Internet.

 - Postal address (current and previous)

 - Information about current job (company, position, salary, contact information, etc.)

 - Name and contact details of the accountant

 - Account numbers

 - Bills with information on household consumption (gas, electricity, water)

 Because of the wealth of information available, there is a great deal of risk for those affected.
 With so much data, identity theft is easy for a criminal to pull off.